espiegel/job-align/README.md

 That's it.

-You are guaranteed that this job will fire only once even when deployed on multiple server instances.
+You are guaranteed that this job will fire only once, even when deployed on multiple server instances.

+## TODO
+* Usage of different Java Redis clients.
+Especially jedis and Spring redisTemplate
+* Job Sharding